bdeboe/isc-datafest/TUTORIAL.md

 CREATE BITMAP INDEX payment_type ON taxi.row(payment_type);
 ```

-Setting up the columnar-organized table is almost the same, we only need to specify the `STORAGETYPE` and won't need any indices:
+We can set up the columnar-organized table with the same command; we only need to specify the `STORAGETYPE` and won't need any indices:
 ```SQL
 CREATE TABLE taxi.col AS
   SELECT * FROM demo_files.nytaxi_2020_05